Generic name: chenodiol (chenodeoxycholic acid) [ KEE-noe-DYE-ol ]

 Chenodiol can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant.

-You should not use chenodiol if you are allergic to it, or if you have liver disease, cirrhosis, or certain conditions that cause an obstruction in your digestive system.
+You should not use chenodiol if you are allergic to it, or if:

-To make sure you can safely use chenodiol, tell your doctor if you have a history of liver problems or jaundice.
+To make sure chenodiol is safe for you, tell your doctor if you have a history of liver problems or jaundice.

-It is not known whether chenodiol passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether chenodiol passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.